explaingit

 TLDR

-A clean, well-documented Python library of classic data structures and algorithms with explanations and complexity notes, designed for learning and interview prep.
+A clean, well-documented collection of classic data structures and algorithms implemented in Python 3, designed for studying, interview prep, and importing directly into your own projects.

 Mindmap